 Domestic Violence Prevention: Methods And Resources

-Fifteen percent of all violent crime happens between intimate partners.
-This information is based on intimate partner abuse stats.
-Using domestic violence prevention techniques and resources, you can stay safe in your relationship or help someone you know or someone in your community does the same.
+Fifteen percent of all violent crimes happens between intimate partners.
+This information is based on intimate partner abuse statistics.
+Using domestic violence prevention techniques and resources, you can stay safe in your relationship or help someone you know or someone in your community do the same.
+Keep reading to learn more about how to prevent domestic violence and how to find help if you find yourself in a dangerous situation.

 Domestic violence is considered a serious health problem.
+The U.S. Department of Health and Human Services recently opened a new division, the Office of Family Violence Prevention and Services, to combat the spread and adverse effects of domestic violence.
 It's violence that happens within the context of a close relationship, particularly with an intimate partner.
 If you don't learn how to identify intimate partner violence now, you could put yourself in danger of experiencing it without your knowledge.
+Once you can identify intimate partner violence, you can take appropriate violence prevention steps to ensure your safety.

 Someone is considered your intimate partner if: